What should I consider if I’m thinking of buying my first home?

 Other things you could do before making your choice:

-- Check that the work will comply with the Residential Property Inspection Standard (called an NZS4306).
+- Check that the inspector's work will comply with the Residential Property Inspection Standard (called an NZS4306).
 This standard requires a visual inspection according to an extensive checklist, and the inspector is required to have professional indemnity insurance.

 If you’re concerned about the house’s weather-tightness, it might be worth getting this checked by a building inspector who specialises in weather-tightness.